-After one weekend already in the books at the 2014 Olympic Games in Sochi, there have been plenty of memorable moments.
-UNO has also had its fair share of memorable Olympic moments, though there is nothing that quite compares to the lifetime of successes experienced by three members of the Class of 1966.
+While two former Mavericks are competing in the 2020 Olympic Games in Tokyo, there is nothing that quite compares to the lifetime of successes experienced by three members of the Class of 1966.

 Spanning multiple decades and experiences, Rudy Haluza, Loren Drum and Mike Moran are unique in Maverick history as being the only trio within the same alumni class to have made an impact on the Olympic Games.